How fast is 5G home internet? (& is it good enough?)

 -

-Our fiber-powered internet and mobile solutions provide affordable, high-speed internet connectivity.
-Astound offers fiber-powered internet speeds from 300 Mbps to 1.5 Gbps, allowing you to surf, stream, work, learn or game without interruption.
+Astound’s fiber-powered internet and mobile broadband solutions deliver affordable, high speed connectivity.
+With fiber-powered internet speeds ranging from 300 Mbps up to 1.5 Gbps, you can surf, stream, game or handle 4K resolution video without interruption.

 Frequently asked questions